Khaleda Zia: Foreign policy

-Zia's India visit was considered notable as BNP had been considered to have been anti-India compared to its rival Awami League.
+Zia's India visit was considered notable, as BNP had been considered to have been anti-India compared to its rival Awami League.
 At her meeting with Prime Minister Singh, Zia said her party wanted to work with India for mutual benefit, including the fight against extremism.
-Indian officials announced they had come to agreement with her to pursue a common geopolitical doctrine in the greater region to discourage terrorists.
+Indian officials announced they had come to an agreement with her to pursue a common geopolitical doctrine in the greater region to discourage terrorists.